SpectraL519/cpp-ap/docs/tutorial.md

 ## Adding Arguments

 The parser supports both positional and optional arguments.
-Both argument types are identified by their names represented as strings.
-Arguments are identified using their names.
+Both argument types are identified by their names.

 > [!NOTE]
 >